cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/governance.md

 ---

-> These guidelines are designed to provide Cosmicrafts DAO with a flexible framework for sustainable growth and innovation while staying aligned with its core principles.

-## Proposal Lifecycle & Community Involvement

-The Cosmicrafts DAO thrives on its community.
-Whether it's a bold idea for a new game mode, a partnership with another project, or a fresh way to grow the ecosystem, you can bring those ideas to life by submitting a proposal to the DAO.
-Here's how the process works:

-### Proposal Creation: Turning Ideas into Action

-Every great proposal starts with a conversation.
-Before formally submitting your idea, we encourage you to share it with the community in dedicated discussion channels.
-This early feedback helps refine your proposal, address potential concerns, and increase its chances of success.

-#### Who can propose?
-Any Spiral token holder with a staked neuron can submit a proposal.

-#### What should your proposal include?

-A strong proposal should clearly outline:

-- **The Problem**: What issue or opportunity are you addressing?
-(Clearly define the challenge or potential benefit.)
-- **Your Solution**: What's your idea to solve the problem or capitalize on the opportunity?
-(Describe your proposed solution in detail.)
-- **The Plan**: What steps are needed to make it happen?
-(Outline the key steps and milestones for implementation.)
-- **Timeline**: How long will it take?
-(Provide a realistic timeframe for each stage of the project.)
-- **Budget (if applicable)**: How much funding is required, and how will it be used?
-(Provide a detailed breakdown of expenses.)
-- **Team (if applicable)**: Who will be responsible for carrying out the proposal?
-(List the individuals or teams involved and their roles.)

-> **Tip:** Present your information clearly and concisely to ensure the community can easily understand and evaluate your proposal.

-### Community Debate: Collaborative Refinement

-Once submitted, your proposal enters a community debate phase.
-During this time:

-- **Community members can ask questions, provide feedback, and suggest improvements.**
-- **You can refine your proposal based on community input.**
-- **The community can gauge support for the proposal before it goes to a formal vote.**

-This collaborative process ensures that proposals are thoroughly vetted and improved before they're put to a vote, increasing their chances of success and implementation.

-### Voting: Democratic Decision-Making

-After the debate phase, eligible proposals move to a formal vote.
-The voting process is designed to be fair, transparent, and accessible to all stakeholders:

-- **Voting Power**: Your voting power is determined by the amount of Spiral tokens you have staked in neurons and the dissolve delay you've chosen.
-- **Voting Period**: Most proposals have a standard voting period of 7 days, giving all stakeholders ample time to participate.
-- **Approval Threshold**: Different types of proposals require different approval thresholds, ranging from simple majority to supermajority, depending on their impact.

-### Implementation: Bringing Ideas to Life

-Approved proposals move to the implementation phase, where the real work begins:

-- **Execution Team**: The team responsible for implementing the proposal (as specified in the proposal itself) gets to work.
-- **Progress Updates**: Regular updates are provided to the community, ensuring transparency and accountability.
-- **Milestone Reviews**: For larger projects, milestone reviews may be conducted to ensure the project is on track and meeting its objectives.

----

-## Staking & Rewards: Building Value Together

-By staking your Spiral tokens, you become a vital part of the Cosmicrafts ecosystem, contributing to its long-term success and earning rewards along the way.
-Staking isn't just about rewards—it's about securing the DAO, driving its growth, and unlocking unique benefits for your commitment.

-### Why Stake Spiral Tokens?

-Staking Spiral tokens is your gateway to deeper involvement in the DAO and a way to earn meaningful rewards.
-Here's why staking matters:

-- **Earn Rewards**: Stake Spiral and earn rewards for your contribution to the DAO.
-- **Boost Voting Power**: Locking your Spiral in neurons boosts your voting power, giving you a bigger say in how the DAO is run.
-- **Support the Ecosystem**: Staking strengthens the treasury, stabilizes the Spiral token, and fuels the development of new projects.
-- **Unlock Exclusive Perks**: As a staker, you'll unlock perks like early access to new games and content, special NFT drops, and more.

-### Staking Your Spiral and Earning Rewards

-Staking your Spiral is simple and rewarding.
-Here's how it works:

-#### Staking Your Spiral

-Using the DAO's governance interface, you can lock your Spiral tokens into a neuron.
-You'll also choose a "dissolve delay"—the length of time you commit to locking your tokens.
-The longer the delay, the greater your rewards and voting power.

-#### How Your Neuron Grows

-Over time, your neuron accumulates voting power based on three key factors:
-- **Dissolve Delay**: The longer you commit to locking your tokens, the more voting power you receive.
-- **Age**: The longer your neuron has been staked, the more voting power it accumulates.
-- **Stake Size**: The more Spiral tokens you stake, the greater your voting power.

----

 ## Community Building & Ecosystem Growth

 The heart of Cosmicrafts is its **community**.
 Through engagement, events, and gamified rewards, we're creating interactive ways for you to **connect, collaborate, and thrive**.